natethegreat34/MKS21X-FinalProject/README.md

 Connor:
 Coded the saveGame, newGame, and loadGame methods which successfully made the save system as promised in our proposal.
 --------------------------------------------------------------------------------
 January 13, 2018
 Both: We set up our demo presentation and planned how we would present.
 We did a practice presentation and assigned parts of the presentation to each other.
 Realized that the limit function wasn't working properly so we fixed that.
 --------------------------------------------------------------------------------
 January 14, 2018
 Nathan: Fixed the way the pawns moved and fixed their limits.
 Made it so pawn can only move two spaces forward if it was its first move, else it can't.
 --------------------------------------------------------------------------------
 January 16, 2018
 Nathan: Made the castling possible and made it so that if the king moves, it can't castle, and if a rook moves, it can't take part in a castle (if both move castle cannot occur).
 --------------------------------------------------------------------------------
 January 17, 2018
 Both: Going over prototype, improving it, and reprinting some parts.
 Discussed what steps we have to take next.
 Decided pawn chess will be easy to do, we need en passant, and checkmate would be great to have.
 Everything else, can be extra.
 --------------------------------------------------------------------------------
+January 19, 2018
+Both: We started visualizing how all the special moves will be done with minimal progress on them.
+We also discussed the work arounds of lanterna
 --------------------------------------------------------------------------------